bibermann/doco-cli/docs/doco-help.md

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --running            -r        Consider only projects with at least one      │ │                                running or restarting service.                │ │ --remove-volumes     -v        Remove volumes (adds -v).                     │ │ --no-remove-orphans  -k        Keep orphans (omits --remove-orphans).        │ │ --force              -f        Force calling down even if not running.       │ │ --dry-run            -n        Do not actually stop anything, only show what │ │                                would be done.                                │
+│ --running            -r        Consider only projects with at least one      │ │                                running or restarting service.                │ │ --remove-volumes     -v        Remove volumes (implies -f / --force).        │ │ --no-remove-orphans  -k        Keep orphans.                                 │ │ --force              -f        Force calling down even if not running.       │ │ --dry-run            -n        Do not actually stop anything, only show what │ │                                would be done.                                │